MDCL-UC/DAE_LSERC_Observability/README.md

-This repo is related to the paper Parametric Identifiability and Reduction of Nonsmooth Differential Algebraic Equation Systems.
-There are 2 Matlab files, the first is for example1/algorithm1 and the second for example2/algorithm2.
+This repo contains the MATLAB codes related to the paper Observability and State Estimation for Smooth and Nonsmooth Differential Algebraic Equation Systems.
+There are three MATLAB files, the first is for the L-SERC observability test when applied to a Wind turbine power system with the voltage of the system being the output function.
+The second and third are the for the Sensitivity-based EKF proposed in the paper, for two different output functions.